PIH/openmrs-distro-pihemr/README.md

 1) If you haven't done so already, clone OpenMRS-Core: https://github.com/openmrs/openmrs-core.git

-2) Make sure you are "watching" OpenMRS-Core; from the directory where you checked out core run: mvn openmrs-sdk:watch
+2) Make sure you are "watching" OpenMRS-Core; from the directory where you checked out core:
+"mvn openmrs-sdk:watch"

-3) Check out the following tag git checkout tags/2.2.0-20181112.082045-243
+3) Check out the following tag:
+"git checkout tags/2.2.0-20181112.082045-243"

 Troubleshooting
 ---------------